Arun152k/Caption-Generation-using-IBM-Watson/README.md

 ![](Flow%20Diagram/Node%20Red%20Flow.png)

-The functions of each node is given below:
+The functions of each node are given below:

 * Homepage Template: This template node serves as the home page of our application.
-It is where the image to be recognised is given as intput.
+It is where the image to be recognised is given as input.
 Once the objects in the image are recognised by the Watson Visual Recognition Service, the recognised objects are displayed along with their probability score.

 * Visual Recognition: This node allows us to utilise the IBM Watson's Visual Recognition Service to recognise objects in an image.